RallyTools/RallyRestToolkitForPython/doc/source/overview.rst

 not a scalar value but a reference to yet another entity in the Rally system.
 A Project or a Release are good examples of these.
 Say your query specified the retrieval of some UserStories, and you listed the Project as a field to return with these results.
-From an end-user perspective, seeing the project name as opposed to an URL with an ObjectID value would be far more intuitive.
+From an end-user perspective, seeing the project name as opposed to to an URL with an ObjectID value would be far more intuitive.

 The Python toolkit for the Rally REST API offers this sort of intuitive behavior by "chasing" the URL to obtain the more human friendly and intuitive information for display.
 This sort of behavior is